OfficeDev/office-js-docs-pr/docs/concepts/duplicate-legacy-metaos-add-ins.md

     > [!NOTE]
     >
-    > - The existing add-in and the add-in that uses the unified manifest must have the same published in AppSource.
-AppSource will not accept the package if they are different.
+    > - The asset ID of the add-in in your unified manifest must match with an existing add-in that has been published by your seller account on Partner Center.
+If the asset ID of the add-in that you have linked in your unified manifest does not match an existing offer published by your seller account, the unified manifest submission will fail.
+You will need to update the right add-in asset ID and re-submit the unified manifest.
-    > - A given existing add-in can be hidden by only one add-in that uses the unified manifest.
+    > - An existing add-in can only be hidden by a single unified manifest.
+At this time, you cannot use multiple unified manifests to hide the same add-in.
+If you try to hide an already linked add-in using a different unified manifest, the submission will fail.
+You will need to remove the linking and re-submit the unified manifest.

 Don't remove the existing add-in from AppSource or the Microsoft 365 Admin Center, or earlier versions of Office will no longer be able to use your add-in.